zuozhenggh/learning-library/data-management-library/database/21c/dba-essentials/em-dba/sqlplus-container-details/sqlplus-container-details.md

 *Estimated Time:* 10 minutes

-**Note:** While connecting to Oracle Database, you do not require a password in the following scenarios.
- - The Oracle Database resides on the localhost.
- - The current user (for this lab, it is *oracle* user) is a member of the OSDBA group.

 ### Objectives

-Set the environment variables and log in to the root container of CDB as the `SYS` user with *SYSDBA* privileges.
-From SQL Plus, explore the container and view details of CDB and PDB with basic SQL commands.
+- Set the environment variables and log in to the root container of CDB as the `SYS` user with *SYSDBA* privileges.
+- From SQL Plus, explore the container and view details of CDB and PDB with basic SQL commands.

 ### Prerequisites

-- Oracle Database 21c installed and a CDB with at least one PDB created.
+This lab assumes you have -
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
 - You have completed -
     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Setup Compute Instance
+    - Lab: Initialize Environment

+**Note:** While connecting to Oracle Database, you do not require a password in the following scenarios.
+ - The Oracle Database resides on the localhost.
+ - The current user (for this lab, it is *oracle* user) is a member of the OSDBA group.

 ## Task 1: Set the Environment